 Proactive news headlines including Magnetite Mines, Gascoyne Resources, Latrobe Magnesium and Venture Minerals

-- Venture Minerals Ltd (ASX:VMS, OTC:VTMLF) has kicked off an airborne electromagnetic (AEM) survey over prospective targets at the Kulin Project in Western Australia after a reconnaissance drilling program revealed the area was highly prospective for magmatic nickel-copper sulphides.
+- Venture Minerals Ltd (VMSVTMLF has kicked off an airborne electromagnetic (AEM) survey over prospective targets at the Kulin Project in Western Australia after a reconnaissance drilling program revealed the area was highly prospective for magmatic nickel-copper sulphides.
 Click here

-- Synertec Corporation Ltd (ASX:SOP) has added $5 million to the bank following a successful share placement.
+- Synertec Corporation Ltd SOP has added $5 million to the bank following a successful share placement.
 Click here

-- Kingfisher Mining Ltd (ASX:KFM) is trading higher after receiving firm commitments to raise $4.25 million for a placement of 10 million new shares at $0.425 per share.
+- Kingfisher Mining Ltd KFM is trading higher after receiving firm commitments to raise $4.25 million for a placement of 10 million new shares at $0.425 per share.
 Click here

-- Bellevue Gold Ltd (ASX:BGL) has awarded a raisebore contract for vertical excavation at the namesake Bellevue Gold Project in Western Australia to RUC Cementation Mining Contractors Pty Ltd. Click here
+- Bellevue Gold Ltd BGL has awarded a raisebore contract for vertical excavation at the namesake Bellevue Gold Project in Western Australia to RUC Cementation Mining Contractors Pty Ltd. Click here

-- Future Metals NL (ASX:FME, AIM:FME) has moved to double the ceiling of a share purchase plan (SPP) intended to raise A$500,000 from existing shareholders after receiving heavily oversubscribed offers.
+- Future Metals NL FMEFME has moved to double the ceiling of a share purchase plan (SPP) intended to raise A$500,000 from existing shareholders after receiving heavily oversubscribed offers.
 Click here

-- Imugene Ltd (ASX:IMU, OTC:IUGNF) has launched a placement to raise A$80 million and will have a pro-forma cash position of around A$175 million on completion of the placement, which will fund its broad clinical pipeline of three platform technologies.
+- Imugene Ltd (IMUIUGNF has launched a placement to raise A$80 million and will have a pro-forma cash position of around A$175 million on completion of the placement, which will fund its broad clinical pipeline of three platform technologies.
 Click here

-- Alchemy Resources Ltd (ASX:ALY) has uncovered several large targets of lithium and pathfinder elements from first pass regional soil sampling at its 100-owned Karonie Project in Western Australia.
+- Alchemy Resources Ltd ALY has uncovered several large targets of lithium and pathfinder elements from first pass regional soil sampling at its 100-owned Karonie Project in Western Australia.
 Click here

-- Paradigm Biopharmaceuticals Ltd (ASX:PAR) has raised A$66 million, having raised A$45.7 million in a recent placement and another A$20.3 million following the successful completion of an entitlement offer.
+- Paradigm Biopharmaceuticals Ltd PAR has raised A$66 million, having raised A$45.7 million in a recent placement and another A$20.3 million following the successful completion of an entitlement offer.
 Click here

-- Critical Resources Ltd (ASX:CRR) has received the highest-grade lithium results yet from the Mavis Lake Project in Ontario, Canada, with assays of up to 4.32% lithium oxide.
+- Critical Resources Ltd CRR has received the highest-grade lithium results yet from the Mavis Lake Project in Ontario, Canada, with assays of up to 4.32% lithium oxide.
 Click here

 About Proactive